Den Osse

 Den Osse is a hamlet in the municipality of Schouwen-Duiveland, in Zeeland, Netherlands.
 It is located on the Grevelingen between Scharendijke and Brouwershaven and is the northernmost place of Zeeland.

 Den Osse is not a statistical entity but it has its own place name signs.
 The postal authorities have placed it under Brouwershaven.
 There are only about 15 houses for permanent residence.
 Den Osse had become a holiday resort and marina.
-It has multiple holiday parks including a Landal Greenpark.
+It has multiple holiday parks including a former Landal Greenpark.